A Sculpted Sanctuary in the Heart of the Jungle

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-My current journey began in October 2020 as a long-term guest at Cinq & Sept in Roujan, before finally settling on the Cote d’Azur and establishing Polarius International Real Estate in 2022 with my business partner Lee Michael Horan.
+My journey in France began in October 2020, arriving as a long-term guest at Cinq & Sept in Roujan.
+By 2022, that journey had found its shape: I co-founded Polarius International Real Estate alongside my business partner Lee Michael Horan.
+I now live in sunny Nice.

 See properties